http://www.my153miles.co.uk | FOLLOW STORY | LINKS | CALL 0845 061 3725 OR CLICK 2 CONTACT US

 I

-to 8,000 steps.
-Simply time how long you walk and calculate steps or miles
+steps.
+Simply time how long you walk and calculate steps or miles based on parts

 As an average to convert steps to miles multiply the number of steps you counted by 0.0005.